rc-9/Beer_Hops_Analysis/README.md

 ## Usage

-This section outlines the order to execute iPython scripts to retrieve & clean the necessary data, generate visuals, perform analysis, and build a basic classification model.
+This section outlines the order to execute iPython scripts to retrieve & clean the necessary data, generate visuals, perform analysis, and build basic classification models.
 <br/> <br/>

 1. Execute ```step1_scraper.ipynb``` to collect the info from BeerMaverick's Hops Database.